Hi Guys, I was recently asked a question regarding loops for game-music:

 TESTING THE LOOP

 It is a good practice to always test the loop before you send it to the programmer or Dev-Team.
 Once the audio is exported, check it in a program like iTunes, making sure the track is set to loop.
 The track should loop seamlessly and there should not be any glitches or pauses.
+One more quick note is that if you are using Unity, never have your loop as an mp3.
+For some reason Unity will cause a slight delay when looping mp3s.
 Once you are satisfied with the result, ship it!

 Having seamless loops is essential to immerse the player in the game and make them forget about the repetition of the music.
 Sure, they may know it is looping, but they should never be able to tell WHERE it loops.
 If the player can tell where the loop is then we have essentially failed at our job.
 There are other techniques that can be used for making loops feel seamless that were not in the scope of this Blog post, however if you use the technique I have outlined, you will find your loops working within the game as they should.
 Nothing is worse than playing a game and hearing that dreaded millisecond-gap in the music, even if you as the composer is the only person to notice it, it degrades the final product and the level of the game’s finesse suffers as a result.